 As a travel blogger, finding companies that need products or services promoted shouldn’t be too difficult.
 This is a wonderful way to create an income from your blog.
 By promoting a product or service that is relevant to your target audience – like say durable, waterproof hiking boots – then you will be generating an income for yourself, while at the same time, giving your readers important tips for their trip.

 It is a good idea to only promote a product or service that is relevant to your niche audience.
 Writing a review on your blog, about an item that has no bearing on traveling, will only leave your consumers confused.
 Don’t give your loyal consumers a chance to doubt you.

 This is like a product review, in the sense that you are advertising someone else’s product or service.
 However, instead of writing an entire post about it, you will be incorporating it into you blog.
 This could be as simple a mention and a link to the product or service.

 Again, I cannot stress enough how important it is that the things you promote need to align with your brand.
 If it does not, you will likely end up losing valuable consumers.

 This is probably the most daunting idea and experience for bloggers, especially those who are just starting out.
 But, if you have an idea and you are passionate about it, then go for it.
 It is the same with starting a blog.
 Why did you decide to become a travel blogger?
 What drove you to branch out this way?

 If you decide that you have a service or a product that you believe your audience would love, then go for it.
 But don’t go at it alone, especially when launching a product.
 So many product launches fail because there were too many delicate details that one single person might find challenging.
-Your best bet is to make solid connections with influencers, and make sure that you build lots of strong leads before you launch your product.
+Your best bet is to make solid connections with influences, and make sure that you build lots of strong leads before you launch your product.
 You should also have a landing page, that collects emails before the product launch.

 If you are going to be selling tours on your site, you are going to need payment software.
 WeTravel offers great payment software, with step-by-step instructions on how it works.